 Source: scraping

-Notice how the company format differs?
-The API returns “@Microsoft” while scraping gives us “Microsoft”.
+Notice the company format differs: the API returns “@Microsoft” while scraping gives us “Microsoft”.
 These small differences add up when processing hundreds of users.

-Traditional scraping is synchronous.
-You request data for user A, wait for the response, process it, then move on to user B. Checking 70 users at 2 seconds each meant waiting almost two and a half minutes.
-There had to be a better way.
+Traditional scraping is synchronous: request data for user A, wait for the response, process it, then move on to user B. Checking 70 users at 2 seconds each meant waiting almost two and a half minutes.

 import asyncio